JimmyLamothe/autofront/README.md

 * Start the server.

 This will start a Flask server at 0.0.0.0:5000.
 Access it from any browser on the same computer.
 You'll find a page with the name of your function and a "Go" button.
 Click it to run your function.

+If your function or script needs arguments, route options are explained [here](https://github.com/JimmyLamothe/autofront/wiki/Creating-routes).

 This is useful for development and gives you a simple web-based interface for your programs.
 But you can also easily access the server from your phone or another computer on the local network.